davidwl/AppLaunchpad/plugins/auth/public/auth-oidc/README.md

 })
 ```

-If you want to use the silent token renewal feature, the `silent-callback.html` needs to be copied to a folder in your Luigi Core installation,
+If you want to use the silent token renewal feature, the `silent-callback.html` needs to be copied to a folder in your AppLaunchpad Core installation,
 which is the return path for the IdP provider, configured through the `redirect_uri` setting.
 The default location of `redirect_uri` is `/assets/auth-oidc/silent-callback.html`.

 Next, you must install `oidc-client` in your project as a dev dependency: